lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 ------------

 This package provides support for editing TeX / LaTeX files, emulating functionality in TextMate's well-known LaTeX bundle.
+Like its TextMate counterpart, it is designed with the creation of *PDF* rather than *DVI* output in mind.

 While it is not(yet!) as powerful as its TextMate counterpart, it does offer a number of convenient features:

 * A command to run tex & friends, and then show the user any errors that might have occurred
 * A command to view the PDF file, setting things up so that **PDF inverse search** works (see below for details)